hackclub/how-did-i-get-here/src/templates/essay.md

 (All <span class='generated'>light green colored text</span> was generated dynamically when you loaded this page.)

 WHOIS is actually an... interesting protocol to make a parser for.
 It turns out that the [WHOIS protocol specification](https://datatracker.ietf.org/doc/html/rfc3912/) doesn't actually specify much.
-It only specifies that you should make a TCP connection to the WHOIS server, send whatever you want to look up, and the server will send back some info and then terminate the connection.
+It specifies that you should make a TCP connection to the WHOIS server, send whatever you want to look up, and the server will send back some info and then terminate the connection.
+That's all.

 And yet, a lot of WHOIS servers will respond with structured-seeming information: